ryvova/LinkedList/README.md

 I use the __toString() methods to clearly display information about lists for testing purposes (var_dump objects with pointers is very confusing).
 I want to be sure that the code is functional, so I wrote unit tests for it.

+It is worth considering whether to make the list immutable - after creation, set a flag to it and during further processing check whether there has been a change.

 Since you say you use your own rules for PHPStan, I also ran the code through PHPStan level 9.

 I never use recursion due to extreme memory requirements.
 I wanted to be sure that the code works, so I also wrote PHPUnit tests for the methods.
 It should be a libraty, so I registered the code as a package on packagist.org as ryvova/linkedlist